-UBS Americas Holding LLC (UBS AH, together with its consolidated subsidiaries, the Company) and its subsidiary UBS Bank USA (BUSA) are each required to maintain a minimum Liquidity Coverage Ratio (LCR) of eligible High Quality Liquid Assets (HQLA) to stressed net cash outflows calculated as provided in the U.S. liquidity coverage regulations.
-The Company, along with BUSA, became subject to the U.S. LCR minimum requirements as of January 1, 2021.
-Commencing with the quarter ending on June 30, 2021, the Company is also required to provide quarterly public disclosures, including quantitative and qualitative information related to its LCR calculations and liquidity management practices.
+UBS Americas Holding LLC (UBS AH, together with its consolidated subsidiaries, the Company) and its subsidiary UBS Bank USA (BUSA) are each required to maintain a minimum Liquidity Coverage Ratio (LCR) of eligible High Quality Liquid Assets (HQLA) to stressed net cash outflows calculated, over a 30 calendar-day period, as provided in the U.S. LCR rule.
+The Company is also required to provide quarterly public disclosures, including quantitative and qualitative information related to its LCR calculations and liquidity management practices.

 UBS AH is a wholly owned subsidiary of UBS AG, which is a wholly owned subsidiary of UBS Group AG.
 UBS AH is the Intermediate Holding Company for UBS Group AG's U.S. subsidiaries pursuant to Regulation YY of the Board of Governors of the Federal Reserve System.
 UBS AH's principal operating subsidiaries include BUSA, UBS Financial Services Inc. (FSI) and UBS Securities LLC (SEC LLC).
 BUSA is a U.S. Insured Depository Institution regulated by the Federal Deposit Insurance Corporation as well as regulators in the state of Utah.
-FSI and SEC LLC are registered securities broker-dealers and futures commission merchants and along with several other U.S subsidiaries, are subject to regulation by a number of different government agencies and self-regulatory organizations.
+FSI and SEC LLC are registered securities broker-dealers and futures commission merchants and along with several other U.S subsidiaries, are subject to regulation by several different government agencies and self-regulatory organizations.